Mc-Zen/quill/docs/guide/quantum-circuit-guide.typ

   1, gate($H$), ctrl(1), 1, [\ ],
   2, targ(), 1
 ))
-We can create a #smallcaps("cx")-gate by calling #ref-fn("ctrl(0)") and passing the relative distance to the desired wire, e.g., `1` to the next wire, `2` to the second-next one or `-1` to the previous wire.
+We can create a #smallcaps("cx")-gate by calling #ref-fn("ctrl()") and passing the relative distance to the desired wire, e.g., `1` to the next wire, `2` to the second-next one or `-1` to the previous wire.
 Per default, the end of the vertical wire is  just joined with the target wire without any decoration at all.
 Here, we make the gate a #smallcaps("cx")-gate by adding a #ref-fn("targ()") symbol on the second wire.

 Let's look at a quantum bit-flipping error correction circuit.
 Here we encounter our first multi-qubit gate as well as wire labels:
 #makefigure(vertical: true,